Posted on

 Prior to the application, the pipe was cleaned as best as it could be.
 Oil and dirt was removed and the surface smoothed off to enable a good connection between the line and Wrap & Seal Pipe Burst Tape, which made up the first stage of the repair.

-Wrap & Seal is a self-amalgamating silicone repair tape which stretches by 300 percent and fuses to form a solid rubber band over holes and cracks.
-Multiple tapes can be applied over each other, where they will also fuse together, building repairs with high pressure resistance.
+Wrap & Seal is a self-amalgamating repair tape which stretches by 300 percent.
+As it is wrapped around a pipe, it fuses to form a solid rubber band over holes and cracks.

 SylWrap HD is a composite repair wrap with a water activated resin which sets rock hard in minutes.
 It provides an impact resistant protective shell to pipes and structures, increasing life span and hoop strength.